Thrilled and delighted to be with you, as is the case every day.

 All right, cool.

-Um, this is in regards to contraception.
+This is in regards to contraception.

-You know, there's contraception is a personal choice.
+You know, contraception is a personal choice.

-And when there's things that go inside my body that I can't control, health care, yeah, should you know, insurance companies should cover that.
+And when there's things that go inside my body that I can't control, health care, yeah, should, you know, insurance companies should cover that.

 But when you start crossing that line of personal choice, you're opening up a whole new door to a whole new list of things that could be added to that.